rubenerd/rubenerd.com/content/post/2017/rubenerd-2017-theme-live.markdown

 ---
-title: "Rubénerd 2017 theme live"
+title: "Rubenerd 2017 theme live"
 date: "2017-09-11T09:25:00+10:00"
-year: "2017"
-location: Sydney
 abstract: "You’re not supposed to discuss your blog on your blog."
 year: "2017"
-location: Sydney
 category: Internet
 tag:
 - personal
 - weblog
+- written-in-sydney
 ---
-Keen-eyed *Rubénerd* readers would have noticed no change here recently, because you get your content in an [RSS reader]. *Touché.* But others of you may have seen my new theme rollout.
+Keen-eyed *Rubenerd* readers would have noticed no change here recently, because you get your content in an [RSS reader]. *Touché.* But others of you may have seen my new theme rollout.

 It's pretty awful, but I like it for several reasons: